 Our instructors have decades of professional experience, have spoken at international conferences and have won countless web design awards.

-Jake is a New York-based designer and coder at multi-disciplinary agency Virtually Real and was previously a content creator as part of the lovely SuperHi team.
+Jake is a New York-based freelance designer and coder working as Arcades Studio.
+Previously he was a content creator as part of the lovely SuperHi team.

 If you're comfortable working with a computer, then yes!